Fatima-Abci/SKIN-DETECTION-USING-GAME-THEORY/README.md

 Note that the size of the confusion matrix was used to distinguish between a homogeneous region and a mixed region.
 If the size of a confusion matrix is (1, 1), it means that only one class has been detected, indicating that the region is considered homogeneous.
 Otherwise, if it has a size of (2, 2), then two classes have been detected, and the region is considered mixed.

 ### GAME THEORY PART
+**Extraction of homogeneous regions using thresholding** : This step involves detecting skin and non-skin regions in the input image by applying a simple thresholding technique to obtain the skin matrix and the non-skin matrix.
+These two matrices will be used in the subsequent part of this algorithm, specifically when applying game theory to mixed regions.
+The procedure we follow is as follows: for each region in our image, we confront the six color spaces mentioned earlier.
+Using their binary masks and the ground truth of the region, we calculate the confusion matrices and then examine their sizes.
+If the size of the confusion matrix for any of the color spaces is equal to (1, 1), the region is considered homogeneous.

+**Apply game theory to mixed regions** :
 ## DATASET
 We worked with two databases from the [HGR](https://sun.aei.polsl.pl/~mkawulok/gestures/) series: HGR1 and HGR2A.
 These databases have been divided into training data (80%) and test data (20%).
 ## RESULTS